Fiona-T/world-happiness-data/TESTING.md

   - these match the years available in the source csv file
   ![Features - show list of years for valid country choice](docs/features-testing/show-years.png)

-- **User can choose to view score for single year, or all years: Expectations**
+- **Ability for user to choose to view score for single year, or all years: Expectations**
   - user can input a year from the list of available years for the country, to see happiness score for that year
   - the relevant score will be printed to the terminal, along with corresponding year
   - or user can choose to view happiness scores for all years for that country